abuabdul/NasaExplorerAPI/README.md

 - Organization/Region: choose your preference
 - Internal port: 8000
 - Create a Postgres DB: No
-- Deploy now: No (we’ll set secrets first)
+- Deploy now: No (we'll set secrets first)

 This generates a `fly.toml`.
 Confirm it includes:
 - `internal_port = 8000`